dbrumley/harness-training-bae/labs/binary-shared-libraries/README.md

     The missing types here are `int`, `void`, and `char *, int`.
 You could determine this through trial and error, or via reverse engineering.

 4. See `harness.cxx`; or, if you think you know what to do, try writing one on your own first.
 Ensure that you can compile, run, and fuzz this harness before moving on.
+Try to re-create `harness.cxx` on your own, to check your understanding.

 Warning: this strategy works best when using the same C++ compiler and platform as the target libraries were built with.
 For example, things may not work if you attempt to compile your harness with g++ when the library was compiled with clang++.
 In particular: g++'s libstdc++ changed its implementation of std::string a few years ago, so older (still in use!) versions of g++ toolchains are not binary compatible with recent versions.
 (Particularly for g++, solving this is sometimes as easy as switching between `-D_GLIBCXX_USE_CXX11_ABI=0` and `-D_GLIBCXX_USE_CXX11_ABI=1`.)

+### Exercise 1: llua_simple

+To practice what you've just learned, try to harness `libllua.so` using the example set by the provided `llua_simple` binary.
+Specifically, harness the `llual_newstate()` `llual_loadfile()` `lua_pcall()` sequence. `libllua.so` is a C library, so unfortunately you'll have to guess more about function argument types than if it were in C++.

+You may look at the `llua_simple.c` source code, but if you have reverse engineering experience, try this exercise without it at first (and look only at the `llua_simple` and `libllua.so` binaries).
+Either way, **avoid** going online (or to `/usr/include`) to look for the Lua header files!
+For the sake of practice, we're pretending like `libllua.so` is a closed-source library with no headers or source available (spoiler: it's not).

 ### Example 2: C++ Objects

+Interfacing with C++

 TODO: Example where the harness needs to replicate C++ classes and call C++ constructors.

-### Exercise 1: TODO

-### Exercise 2: Mapnik test code.
+### Exercise 3: Mapnik test code.

 TODO: (I haven't totally settled on the mapnik example, still deciding)